JesusFilm/arclight-event-tracker/README.md

 # arclight-event-tracker

-A CocoaPods library for tracking video play and share events in iOS applications.
+A CocoaPods library for tracking video play and share events for arclight videos in iOS applications.

-## Usage

-To run the example project:

- clone the repo, and run `pod install` from the Example directory first.

 ## Requirements